 For each of these, you’ll need to show a copy of your state home education registration letter.

 International Student Identity Card – photo ID with your birthdate, identifying you as a student.
-Cost $25 – valid around the world and gives you access to loads of discounts as well as the ability to prove your age.
+Cost $30 – valid around the world and gives you access to loads of discounts as well as the ability to prove your age.
 The ISIC card only lasts for one year from date of issue so you need to order a new one each year.
-It is valid as a student card on Countrylink trains.There are all sorts of discounts ISIC card holders are eligible for – e.g. Hoyts movie tickets at $10.50, Quantas flights at 40% off.
+It is valid as a student card on Countrylink trains.There are all sorts of discounts ISIC card holders are eligible for – e.g. discount movie tickets and flights.

 Keypass: is a card with photo, name, address, date of birth and emergency contact details.
 It proves your age but not that you are a student.
 There’s one for people aged under 18, and one for those aged over 18.
-The cost is $55.
+The cost is $39.95.
 The Keypass need only be applied for once but is more expensive than an ISIC and doesn’t identify the holder as a “student” and can’t be used for discounts on goods or services.
 Keypass includes the holder’s address and emergency contact details.
+Photo ID is required as part of the application but this can consist of a “Statutory Declaration containing a photo of the applicant that has been endorsed by a person who has known the application longer than 12 months but does not reside with or is not related to the applicant.”

 PO BOX 4724